-- Business reply cards to measure the understanding of the content in the brochure;
+- Business reply cards to measure understanding of the educational content

 - In-person and webinar meetings

-- A self-paced online training platform for stakeholders to allow exposure to pipeline response training and damage prevention efforts (contracted consultant, Paradigm)
+- A self-paced, online training platform to provide access to pipeline response training and damage prevention efforts (designed and launched by Equitrans’ consultant, Paradigm)

-- An Emergency Response Portal that provides operators with a secure, cost-effective location from which to publish and distribute their emergency response plans on a secure site to local emergency response officials (contracted consultant, Paradigm)
+- An Emergency Response Portal that provides operators with a secure, cost-effective location for publishing and distributing their emergency response plans to local emergency responders (designed and launched by Equitrans' consultant, Paradigm)

 A crisis is defined as any situation that is critical and/or sensitive to the Company and, if not addressed or managed appropriately and promptly, could have an adverse impact on the Company’s operations, business, and reputation.
-A crisis may occur at any time, involve a single individual or many people, be inside or outside the Company, and/or be created by a sudden, tragic, dangerous, and/or volatile issue or event that demands quick action or by an emerging issue that is sustained and does not disappear after a short period.
-Crises come in many forms, including operational, natural disasters, and other man-made disasters.
+A crisis may occur at any time and can involve an individual or a group of people; be inside or outside the Company; be created by a sudden, tragic, dangerous, or volatile event that demands quick action; or may develop out of an emerging issue that becomes sustained.
+Crises come in many forms, including operational incidents, non-operational events, cybersecurity events, and natural disasters.
 Regardless of the crisis, an appropriate and timely response is critical.

 Equitrans recognizes that a crisis requires coordinated efforts for immediate response and corrective action.
-When executed correctly, an effective response serves to minimize risk and damage, emphasize safety, reduce internal and external confusion, and ensure appropriate information is conveyed to stakeholders as needed.
+When executed correctly, an effective response serves to minimize risk and damage, emphasize safety, reduce internal and external confusion, and convey appropriate information to stakeholders.

 Crisis Management Plan